arne-schroppe/dash/README.md

-But let's talk about functions again.
-Dash has native support for currying.
+But let's talk about functions again. dash has native support for currying.
 That means that if you apply fewer arguments to a function than is required (this is called "partial application"), you get a new function which takes the remaining parameters.
 That's useful in many cases: